manuelmeurer/tries/README.md

   puts "Counter is #{@error_counter}"

   case @error_counter
-  when 1 then raise FooError
-  when 2 then raise FooError
-  when 3 then raise BarError
-  when 4 then raise StandardError end
+  when 1 then raise FooError, 'retry' when 2 then raise FooError, 'retry' when 3 then raise BarError when 4 then raise StandardError end